mpuening/learn-jpa-hibernate/README.md

 are.
 And one way to investigate that is by playing with other implemementations of JPA.
 Two other JPA implementations besides Hibernate are OpenJPA and EclipseLink.

-There are two submodules in this project that are similar in nature.
+There are two subprojects in this project that are similar in nature.
 Each swaps out the default Hibernate implementation in favor of OpenJPA and EclipseLink respectively.

 Notable differences between these and the Hibernate version is the required configuration